 Recessed magnetic door switches are made with the same magnetic reed switches used for surface-mount alarm contacts.
 Instead of a rectangular housing, recessed alarm contacts have a cylindrical case.
-This makes them easy to install, just by drilling a hole.
-The magnets are also made using the same type of round housing.
+This makes them easy to install, just by drilling a hole of the proper diameter.
+The magnets are also designed with the same type of cylindrical housing.

 Recessed magnetic switches are one of the most commonly used devices to protect doors in wired alarm systems.
 Recessing the switch makes it almost invisible, and the cases are available in several colors to match different door finishes.